poetapp/node/src/README.md

 ### Service Guidelines

 - Services communicate via pub/sub using [RabbitMQ], never directly.
+- Event, queue or exchange names must not include the name of the service creating it.
 - Each service initializes and maintains its own mongo collections
 - Services must not access another services mongo collections.
 - Factory functions are used as the main form of encapsulation and layered separation of concerns.